jil1213/SMP-SignalProcessing/README.md

 ### profiles_parameters.py

 contains listed labels for snow grain type and according colour sheme for plotting.
-Can be aesiliy used to align an existing lawis snowprofiles to the correct snow grain tpe labels and colours.
+Can be used to align an existing lawis snowprofiles to the correct snow grain tpe labels and colours.

 ### readjson.py